markgordon22/MAKE-YOUR-MARK/README.md

 I liked the way each membership rate broke down what it comes with.
 I used [bootstrapcards](https://getbootstrap.com/docs/5.0/components/card/) for both my classes page and membership page.
 I believed a website with a consistent format made for easy viewing and readability.

+### fonts ###

+I decided to use the [epilogue](https://fonts.google.com/specimen/Epilogue?query=epilogue) font due to personal liking and found it as nice attractive text for the user to read with.
+I incorporated this font from [googlefonts](https://fonts.google.com/).